 Manifestations are categorized into impaired control over use, social impairment, risky use, and pharmacologic symptoms.

-The terms "addiction," "abuse," and "dependence" are vague and value-laden; it is preferable to speak of substance use disorder and focus on the specific manifestations and their severity.
+The terms "addiction," "abuse," and "dependence" are vague and value-laden; it is preferable to speak of "substance use disorders" and focus on the specific manifestations and their severity.

 The consequences and treatment of substance use disorder vary greatly depending on the substance.